Walkthrough: Creating Your First Document-Level Customization For Word

 Next, add code to the ThisDocument code file.
 The new code uses the object model of Word to add a second paragraph of text to the document.
 By default, the ThisDocument code file contains the following generated code:

-ThisDocument_Shutdownevent handlers.
+The ThisDocument_Startup and ThisDocument_Shutdown event handlers.
 These event handlers are called when the document is opened and closed.
 Use these event handlers to initialize your customization when the document is opened, and to clean up resources used by your customization when the document is closed.
-For more information, see Events in Office Projects.
+For more information, see Visual Studio Tools for Office Project Events.

 In Solution Explorer, right-click ThisDocument, and then click View Code.